Security

 1. You have installed the official Tangem app.

-2. Cards should prompt you to create a wallet.
+2. The cards prompt you to create a wallet.
 If not, reset the cards to factory settings.

-• How can I check that I received an unused card?
+• How can I check that I’ve received an unused card?

 When you activate the card, you should be prompted to create a wallet.
-If not, reset the cards to factory settings and create a wallet; this will generate new public and private keys.
+If not, reset the cards to factory settings and create a wallet; this will generate new keys.

-• How to verify the authenticity of the Tangem firmware?
+• How can the authenticity of the Tangem firmware be verified?

-Tangem card technology dictates a "security through obscurity" approach.
-Disclosure of the source code within secure elements would render hardware wallets vulnerable.
-To prove that the Tangem firmware has no backdoors or bugs that would lead to loss of funds, Tangem has employed a renowned independent security auditor, Kudelski Security.
-The results of the audit are here.
+Tangem card technology provides a "security through obscurity" approach.
+The disclosure of the source code within the secure elements would render hardware wallets vulnerable.
+To prove that the Tangem firmware has no backdoors or bugs that would lead to the loss of funds, Tangem brought in a renowned independent security auditor, Kudelski Security.
+The results of the audit can be found here.

 • Is it possible to update the card firmware?

-The ability to update the software of a hardware wallet means that you should trust the wallet manufacturer and hope that, at some point, you will not receive an update that compromises your keys.
+The ability to update the software of a hardware wallet means that you need to trust the wallet manufacturer and hope that there is never an update which compromises your keys.